Foebus abierat

 Foebus abierat ("Phoebus had gone") is a medieval Latin poem, authorship unknown, composed near the end of the 10th century in Northern Italy.
 Described as "hauntingly beautiful" and "one of the joys of medieval poetry," it is an erotic dream-vision lyric spoken by a woman who grieves the departure of her lover Phoebus, brother of the Moon.
 Although the language is ecclesiastical Latin, none of its content is explicitly Christian.
+M.B.
+Pranger reads the poem as "though containing allusions to the Song of Songs, is unambiguously profane in its meaning."

 An English translation of Foebus abierat by the Irish poet Eavan Boland was published in the April 2008 issue of Poetry magazine.
 Boland describes the poem as the "long-ago cry of a woman finding and losing a body and soul":

-Jane Stevenson speculated in her book Women Latin Poets that this "highly original poem" was written by a nun.
+The literary scholar Jane Stevenson conjectured that this "highly original poem" was written by a Catholic nun.

 The text

 The poem was rediscovered in 1960 by the medieval-lyric specialist Peter Dronke in a Bodleian manuscript dating ca. 1000 and copied at the monastery of Fleury on the river Loire.
 Dronke published the history of the text, critical apparatus, and commentary in Medieval Latin and the Rise of European Love-Lyric (Oxford 1968, 2nd ed.), vol. 2, pp. 332–341.
 He has remarked that "the excitement of those moments of first finding and reading it, and realizing what it was, remains vivid in the memory even after sixteen years."